Jessica Savitch: Awards and honors

-In 1979, Savitch received an honorary doctorate in humane letters from Ithaca College, her alma mater.
-She was elected to the college's board of trustees in 1980.
+Savitch gave the main address at Ithaca College's 1979 commencement, at which she was awarded an honorary doctorate of humane letters.
+In 1980, she was elected to the Ithaca College Board of Trustees.
+The school’s television Studio A is named in honor of Savitch, and the college's Jessica Savitch Communications Scholarship was established to support students in the Roy H. Park School of Communications who demonstrate excellence, achievement, and promise in the field of broadcast journalism.

 The Broadcast Pioneers of Philadelphia posthumously inducted Savitch into their Hall of Fame in 2006.

 In popular culture

 Jessica Savitch published her own autobiography, Anchorwoman, in 1982.
 After her death, two posthumous biographies were written about her.
 According to The Washington Post, each of her biographers interviewed over 300 people in order to write their respective books.
 Although both biographies contain similar material, Savitch's family and friends have challenged as untrue portions of the books regarding her reporting skills and controversial aspects of her personal life (see Personal life).